FlipperPA/zoom/README.md

 * You may wish to increase the size of the Desktop icons.
 Right click the empty desktop -> `Desktop Settings` -> `Icons`
     * `Icon size` can be increased to 192
     * `Use custon font size` can be increased to 144
+* If you're running a touchscreen, you will want to allow desktop icons to be opened with a single click.
+    * Go to `Menu`, `Settings`, `Settings Manager`, `Desktop`.
+Click the `Icons` tab, and ensure `Single click to activate items` is checked.

 ## Enjoy Your Zoom Bot!